-DAW Code DAW Description Comments DAW 0 No Product Selection Indicated DAW 1 Substitution Not Allowed by Prescriber To be used when the prescriber indicates the brand product is medically necessary.
-DAW 5 Substitution Allowed - Brand Drug Dispensed as Generic To be used by 340B providers when the brand is less expensive than the generic.
+DAW Code DAW Description Comments DAW 0 No Product Selection Indicated DAW 1 Substitution Not Allowed by Prescriber If DAW1 entered on claim for brand name agent, claim should bypass denial for NCPDP 22/50021 (M/I Dispense as written (DAW)/Product selection code) & AJ/50103- Generic Drug Required.
+DAW 5 Substitution Allowed - Brand Drug Dispensed as Generic If DAW5 entered on 340B claim (as defined as claims submitted with SCC=20-340B) for brand name agent, claim should bypass denial for NCPDP 22/50021 (M/I Dispense as written (DAW)/Product selection code) & AJ/50103- Generic Drug Required.
 DAW 8 Substitution Allowed-Generic Drug Not Available in Marketplace To be used when a generic equivalent is not available on the market.
 DAW 9 Substitution Allowed by Prescriber but Plan Requests Brand To be used when the brand product is preferred over the generic equivalent.

-Claims submitted for DAW Codes 2, 3, 4, 6, or 7 will deny for NCPDP EC 22 - M/I Dispense as Written (DAW)/Product Selection Code with additional message "DAW codes 2, 3, 4, 6 or 7 are not allowed.
+Claims submitted for DAW Codes 2, 3, 4, 6, or 7 will deny for NCPDP EC 22 - M/l Dispense as Written (DAW)/Product Selection Code with additional message "DAW codes 2, 3, 4, 6 or 7 are not allowed.
 Please resubmit with another appropriate DAW code value."